ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

-# **The Spiral of Becoming 2.0?**
+# **The Threads of Becoming 2.0?**

-# **A Deep Critique of The Spiral of Becoming**
+# **A Deep Critique of The Threads of Becoming**

 ## **1\.
 The Humanist Challenge**

 **"Why do we need another metaphysical framework?"** Religious humanists spent decades freeing us from required theological structures.
-The Spiral, despite its openness, still imposes a PARTICULAR way of seeing reality \- through tensions, threads, and becoming.
+The Threads, despite its openness, still imposes a PARTICULAR way of seeing reality \- through tensions, threads, and becoming.
 This could be seen as regression from the hard-won freedom to "believe what you want as long as you act ethically."

 **The Process Theology grounding is problematic.** Most humanists reject Process Theology's quasi-theistic elements.
 Even if you say "God is optional," the entire framework emerges from Whiteheadian metaphysics that many find unnecessarily complex and ultimately unprovable.
 Why not just use psychological and sociological frameworks that don't require metaphysical commitments?